huzaifawaqar77/puppeteer/ENVIRONMENT_MIGRATION_README.md

 npm run dev
 ```

-That's it! 🚀
+That's it! ðŸš€

 Visit `http://localhost:3000` and everything just works.

 ---

-## 📚 Documentation Structure
+## ðŸ“š Documentation Structure

 ### New to this project?
 Start here: